 We're presented with a choice; to try to campaign from the outside to bring about the end of one of the UK's biggest spectator sports, or to work alongside the industry to do all we can to better the welfare of the racehorses and be involved in bringing about as much change as possible using our unique expertise.

 We firmly believe that this is the best way for us to help the horses involved.
 David Muir said:

 No horse death is ever justifiable; we do our utmost to be involved in preventing any fatalities.

 How we've helped to change the racing industry

 During the last 30 years we've been involved with discussions, research and reviews that have contributed to the following major changes in the racing industry:

-- Trials are due to commence of brand new state of the art ‘safety hurdle’ for racecourses – this is still under wraps right now.
+- Trials of new state of the art 'safety hurdles' for racecourses.

 - Run-out areas on courses that allow loose horses to leave the race safely and be caught.